 This course develops conceptual thinking and visual representation skills in the graphic design process by using thumbnail sketches through full size layouts of analog to digital graphic concepts.
 The emphasis is on various approaches to problem solving in advertising and design for two-dimensional spaces.
 Markers and colored pencils will be used for concept development while industry standard software will be used for digital production.

-Prerequisite: ART-131 or MUL-110 (with a grade of C or better).
-Recommended Preparation: ART-120 and ART-108.
+Recommended Preparation: ART-120.

-- --AA/AS General Education: AA/AS C

-- --Transfers to CSU only
+- --AA/AS General Education: AA/AS C - -- Transfers to CSU only

-- --IGETC Area(s): N/A

-- --CSU Area(s): N/A

-Graphic Design: Typography

-(formerly Typography I)
+Graphic Design: Typography (formerly Typography I) ACT 96-108